justabuzz/serverless-landing-page/README.md

 You can check that in the [AWS Region Table].

-## How To Use
+## How To Setup
 * Run the CloudFormation template to provision all necessary AWS resources.
 In the process the system will ask you for:
     * Stack Name
     * Hosted Zone - domain (or sub-domain) for the landing page - this is important in order to enable S3-based hosting
     * Email Receipient - recipient of the submitted form data
 * Grab the API Gateway 'prod' endpoint URL - you can do this by accessing the prod stage in API Gateway console
 * Replace the URL place holder in index.html with the endpoint URL
-* Upload to the S3 bucket the two files index.html and error.html
+* Upload to the S3 bucket the two files index.html and error.html and make them public
+* Remember to confirm the receiving of emails from the site - a confirmation email is sent as part of the creation of the site

 You will find your new serverless landing page site URL under the CloudFormation template's Outputs tab.